Dynamic and Isometric Core Exercises to Help You Become Unstoppable

 Total time: 2 minutes

 When completing these exercises, try to ensure your body is straight and your back is flat, with head, shoulders, and hips, and feet all aligned.
 Keep your hands directly under your shoulders.
-Complete as many reps of this routine as you can and watch as these dynamic and isometric core exercises pump up your abdominal strength.
+Complete as many repetitions of this routine as you can and watch as these dynamic and isometric core exercises pump up your abdominal strength.